 When Is the Best Time

-The Blue Tier Forest Reserve is still under threat of logging in Tasmania.
+Get enchanted in this unique forest.
+However, the Blue Tier Forest Reserve is still under threat of logging in Tasmania.
 This mystic rainforest is a must-see.
 The 3.2 km long trail can be hiked throughout the year.
 It might be challenging to get to the trailhead by car if it is too rainy.
 The last part of the gravel road is a bit rough.
-The Blue Tier is a wonderful place to experience the beauty of Gondwana forests.
+The Blue Tier is a wonderful place to experience the beauty of the Gondwana forests.

 Forests that are increasingly at threat of logging, including the Blue Tier Giants, from April 2020 are taken out of reserve status.
-We will lose old grown forests in the northeast of Tasmania.
+We lost old-grown forests in the northeast of Tasmania, and we still do in 2022.
 The Blue Derby Wild, The Friends of the Blue Tier, and the residents are fighting for their native forests, but it looks like we all lose this hidden treasure trove and many more forever.